flarive/Cortex-Raytracer/README.md

 # Cortex-Raytracer

 Cortex RT is a self made CPU based monte carlo path tracer created from scratch in C++.
+This project is open source and any one can contribute to help me improving it.

 ![Screenshot](images/cortex-raytracer-main.jpg)